-A quivery heartbeat or flutter in your chest: two telltale signs you could be in atrial fibrillation, or AFib.
-That means your heart is beating out-of-sync.
-As weird or scary as an episode may feel, AFib by itself usually isn't deadly.
+A quivery heartbeat and a flutter in your chest are two telltale signs you could be in atrial fibrillation, or AFib.
+That means your heart is beating out of sync.
+As weird or scary as an episode may feel, AFib isn't usually deadly by itself.

 Talk to your doctor about what's safe and makes sense for you.

 Atrial Fibrillation: When to Call 911

 With some symptoms, you might not be able to call for emergency help when you need it.
 If you have these symptoms, or notice someone else with these signs, call 911 right away.

 Symptoms of a heart attack.
 This could include pain, pressure, or discomfort in the middle of your chest or upper belly area.
 You may also notice fullness, squeezing, heartburn, other types of indigestion, or a pain running through your left arm.
 If you notice these symptoms, call 911.
 You could be having a heart attack.

 Females may have other, extra signs of a heart attack like:

 - Shoulder, jaw, or back pain

 Symptoms of a stroke.
 The sooner you act when you have stroke symptoms, the better.
 People who are having a stroke often show signs like: